puppetlabs-seteam/vagrant-pe-stack/README.md

     git clone git@github.com:puppetlabs-seteam/vagrant-pe-stack.git
     cd vagrant-pe-stack

+Vagrant pe-build plugin needs a copy of the PE installer.

+Download the installer from: http://info.puppetlabs.com/download-pe.html

+Copy the installer into the vagrant pe-build environment with the command:

+    vagrant pe-build copy path/to/installer.tar.gz

+You can use the -all tarball (which is gigantic) or just the build for each platform you have installed.
+Modify the config/pe\_uild.yaml set the desired version as well.

 From this point forward everything is a standard Vagrant workflow.
 Commands like `vagrant list` will show you the machines defined and avaialble, and